CSjiade/DSTA-2020-Hackathon/README.md

 # DSTA-2020-Hackathon
-A Collaborative app for Students (Team members are Lian Jiade, Joel Chang, Ang JinWei and Anthony Ke) App User Interface is built but the detailed features such as (uploading projects and search engine) are not fully built
+A Collaborative app for Students (Team members are Lian Jiade, Joel Chang, Ang JinWei and Anthony Ke).
+App User Interface is built but the detailed features such as (uploading projects and search engine) are not fully built